 Review Quotes

-Praise for Forgotten Souls
+Praise for Forgotten Souls:

 "Forgotten Souls is a tenacious reporting journey that illuminates a part of American history too often relegated to the shadows.
 Its exploration ensures heroic men and women won't be forgotten, starting with the author's own father." --Robert Samuels, Pulitzer Prize-winning author of His Name is George Floyd

-"From the 1940s into present-day America, gifted investigative journalist Cheryl W. Thompson utilizes her skills in tracing the deep and enduring mysteries of these lost Tuskegee Airmen who changed aviation history.
+"Gifted investigative journalist Cheryl W. Thompson utilizes her skills in tracing the deep and enduring mysteries of these lost Tuskegee Airmen who changed aviation history.
 Lost they may be, she nevertheless has given their descendants a gift of discovery in reminding us all of the heroism these Black pilots showed during battle." --Wil Haygood, author of Showdown: Thurgood Marshall and the Supreme Court Nomination that Changed America

 About the Author